Boyhood-2014

 Grade: B

-Due to his charisma and ability to wine and dine, influential people, combined with his marketing talents, he was able to make millions in profits from his wife’s art.
+Due to his charisma and ability to wine and dine, with influential people, combined with his marketing talents, he made millions in profits from his wife’s art.

 Amy Adams and Christoph Waltz portray Margaret and Walter Keane.